M66B/FairEmail/FAQ.md

 * Automation (Tasker, etc)

 An small error in a rule condition can lead to a disaster, therefore irreversible actions, like permanent deletion, are unsupportable and won't be added.
+If you want to permanently delete messages, you can use a filter rule to automatically move messages to the trash folder and set up auto deleting for the trash folder in the folder properties.
+This way there is a chance to recover messages for when the filter condition was incorrect.

 If you want to forward a message, consider to use a *move* action instead.
 This will be more reliable than forwarding because forwarded messages might be considered as spam.